badsyntax/corsica-gr20-hike/docs/README.md

-## Agenda & dates
+## Itinerary

 I am following the recommended route by guide book "The GR20 Corsica - The High Level Route - By Paddy Dillon".
 I might skip some stages, and I might take longer due to bad weather.
-Overall, this agenda should be seen as a general guide and I might not stick to these dates, but I do plan on staying at the mentioned refuges.
+Overall, this itinerary should be seen as a general guide and I might not stick to these dates, but I do plan on staying at the mentioned refuges.

 Click on the items to view more information.